why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/zypper.md

 their dependencies and warn about required alterations.

 These problems are solved with a package manager.
-Developers can build applications, libraries and many other things into packages that contain what you want install and a set of references to any other packages that it depends upon.
+Developers can build applications, libraries and many other things into packages that contain what you want to install and a set of references to any other packages that it depends upon.
 The _package manager_ is an essential piece of software that downloads, installs, uninstalls and updates packages for you.
-If you tell the package manager to install Firefox, it will download a package containing the firefox executable, as well as a number of packages that contain the dependencies of Firefox.
+If you tell the package manager to install Firefox, it will download a package containing the Firefox executable, as well as a number of packages that contain the dependencies of Firefox.
 It also holds a database of all installed packages so it knows when it can uninstall certain dependencies without breaking software on your computer. _Zypper_ is the name of the package manager used by openSUSE and SUSE Enterprise Linux.